 Shortly beyond Beehive Geyser is Heart Spring.
 This pool's shape vaguely resembles a heart.
 It is a deep and very hot spring.

 The Lion Geyser Group is located at the next boardwalk intersection.
 It consists of four geysers, the largest of which is called Lion Geyser.
-We caught it in eruption at the left.
+We caught it in eruption in the photo to the left.

 The boardwalk heads north for a while, and arrives at an intersection.
 Straight ahead is the North End of Upper Geyser Basin.
 To the left is a bridge over the Firehole River, leading to features below.
 To the right is Spasmodic Geyser.
 This geyser erupts nearly constantly from 20 different vents, sometimes increasing up to 10 feet high.